thetek42/empower/README.md

 ## Usage

-The process is the same as for all STB-style single-header libraries:
+The process is the same as for all STB-style header-only libraries:

 1. Download the `.h` file for the libraries you need and place them somewhere in your project.
 2. Include the libraries in the files where you need them.